 Assesses children’s behaviour through parent/ teacher interviews, as well as clinical and naturalistic observation.
 The goal of such assessments are to determine the triggers for a child’s behaviour and the environmental factors that may be inadvertently reinforcing these behaviours.

 Assesses children’s ability to make friends, keep friends, understand social cues, and understand other’s perspectives.
 This is achieved through interviews, naturalistic observation, and standardized measures.

 After the assessment process is complete:

-Upon completion of the assessment, a feedback session will be scheduled with you to discuss the results of your child’s assessment, and the implications.
+Upon completion of the assessment, a feedback session will be scheduled with you to discuss the results and implications of your child's assessment.
 Your psychologist will strive to deliver the results in a family-friendly manner.
 You will be encouraged to ask questions and share freely.
-Your psychologist will share with you the functional implications of the results (i.e., ‘what does this mean for my child in the classroom, what does this mean for my child at home, what does this mean for my child socially’).
+Your psychologist will share with you the functional implications of the results (e.g., What does this mean for my child in the classroom?
+What does this mean for my child at home?
+What does this mean for my child socially?).
 Strategies and recommendations will be discussed.
 At the end of the feedback session, you will have a clear understanding of your child’s functioning, and the goals of your assessment will be reviewed to ensure that they have been adequately addressed.